sunway513/FlyDSL/python/README.md

 ## Notes

-- These bindings require the CuTe dialect to be registered in your MLIR installation
+- These bindings require the Rocir dialect to be registered in your MLIR installation
 - The operations are designed to lower through MLIR passes to GPU code
 - For actual execution, you need the full RocDSL compilation pipeline